 - Bachelor of Food Science (Honours)

-This includes Bachelor of Engineering (Honours) programs at UNSW Canberra.
+This includes the Bachelor of Engineering (Honours) programs at UNSW Canberra (some intakes only).

 As part of your application, you are required to submit a video (maximum five minutes).
 This is your chance to tell us all about your motivation and passion to study Engineering.
 In the video, you’ll need to clearly identify yourself and include: